yyjhao/markmon/README.md

 Usage: markmon [filename] --port [num] --command [string] --view [string]

 Options:
-  --port     Port to listen to                             [default: 3000] --command  Command to parse markdown to html             [default: "pandoc --mathjax -N -t HTML5"] --view     Command to execute after the server is setup
+  --port        Port to listen to                             [default: 3000] --command     Command to parse markdown to html             [default: "pandoc --mathjax -N -t HTML5"] --view        Command to execute after the server is setup --projectdir  Root directory of your project, useful for local image resources

 ```